-Record signing Roberto Soldado capped his debut with the only goal of the game to seal all three points against the newly promoted club.
+Record signing Roberto Soldado capped his debut with the only goal of the game to seal all three points against the Premier League new boys.

 "(It was) a good performance," Villas-Boas said.
 "There's always a surprise factor to Palace because of the amount of signings that they have brought (in) and the fact that we don't know them as well as the other teams so I'm extremely happy with the performance.